jfd02/TFT-OCR-BOT/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Outline for bug reports
+about: Create a report to help us improve
 title: ''
-labels: bug
+labels: ''
 assignees: ''

 ---

 **Describe the bug**
-A description of what the bug is.
+A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior or what is the bot doing:
-1. Go to '...'
+1. Start round 2-x
-2. Click on '....'
+2. Buying champion
-3. Scroll down to '....'
+3. Moving champion to board
 4. See error

 **Expected behavior**
-A description of what you expected to happen or should be happening.
+A clear and concise description of what you expected to happen.

 **Screenshots**
 Add screenshots to help explain your problem.
+Both bot(cmd) and game screenshots are acceptable.
+Remember to blur any player names in tthe screenshot.

-**Specs (please complete the following information):**
+**Your setup (please complete the following information):**
- - Python version
+ - screen size: [e.g. 1920x1080]
-- Dependency versions (pip version etc..)
+ - Python version: [e.g. 3.11.4]

 **Additional context**
 Add any other context about the problem here.